 Difference Between A Photographer And A Videographer

-Both the couple and wedding planner should realise that the roles of a wedding photographer and a videographer are not interchangeable.
+Both the couple and wedding planner should realize that the roles of a wedding photographer and a videographer are not interchangeable.
 Their jobs are completely different from one another and both can thrive in the same setting without impacting each other.

 We often get asked if the photographer can take video as well (vice versa) – and although this may seem silly to us – there is this misconception that if you can take photos you’ll be a good videographer.

 At Flashback Feels, we understand that our photography and videography professionals do have some similarities – and most of the packages we book are combined.
-In terms of the kind of work they do, there is a marked difference between the processes and specialities.
+In terms of the kind of work they do, there is a marked difference between the processes and specialties.
 We discuss these differences through our consultation with the clients.